mubix/WhiteChapel/README.md

 copying the exmaple provided (elastic-example.conf) with the URL.
 Usually ```http://127.0.0.1:9200/``` if you are running ES locally.

+### Redis Server for Queue management

+You can download it here: http://redis.io/download

+Most package managers (apt-get/yum/OSX ports/brew) have redis server as a package and it's really easy to get set up.
+There is also as Redis IP/PORT configuation in the Rakefile if you want to run Redis on another server.

+This makes it seemless to upload dictionaries worth of passwords and have the server not flinch at 100MB files (obviously the upload might take a minute but the DB will process it VERY fast)

 ## Installation::

 * git clone https://github.com/mubix/WhiteChapel.git